aliashafi/summit/README.md

  ### Activity Show Feature

 Integrating a real-time interactive map feature that allows users to easily analyze elevation and statistical data was one of my largest challenges.
 I used MapBox API to render the maps and display a GeoJSON route and ReChart to graph elevation data.
 When a user mouses over a portion on the graph, a dot that representes their current location on the route should update.
 Each sub feature exists in a different component.
-So, how do I allow these components to talk to eachother, my options: (1) utilizing local state to pass information downto and upfrom parent and child components, ...
+So, how do I allow these components to talk to eachother, my options: (1) utilizing local state to pass information down to and upfrom parent and child component.